connectrpc/connect-go/docs/v2-migration.md

 ### Streaming

 Streaming generated code defines a named stream type per RPC (for example, `PingServiceCumSumClientStream`) instead of the v1 generics.
-Stream `Send`, `Receive`, and `SendHeaders` keep their v1 shape and take no `context.Context`; the call's context is bound when the stream is opened.
+Stream `Send` and `Receive` keep their v1 shape.
+Client-streaming and bidi RPCs dispatch when the stream is created.
+Request headers are set on creation.

 Stream metadata moves off the stream and onto the `CallInfo`, since the generated stream types no longer carry headers.
 A handler stream's